Great Lakes Sailing Destinations

 Final Thoughts on Great Lakes Sailing Destinations

-There’s so much to see on the Great Lakes; it’s hard to pick just one spot to visit.
-These are some of the best spots, though, so make sure you include them in your plans.
+There’s so much to see on the Great Lakes; picking just one spot to visit is hard.
+These are some of the best spots, so make sure you include them in your plans.

 Madeline Miller is a writer for SimpleGrad and Academized.
 She focuses on sailing and travel tips for sailing.
 Also, she is a blogger at Studydemic.